feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched information into 3 concise bullet points highlighting the most important aspects."
+#> [1] "Summarize the gathered information into 3 concise bullet points highlighting the main aspects of Algeria's economy."
 #>
 #> [[2]]$response
-#> - Algeria's 2024 GDP growth is modest, around 2-3%, heavily dependent on
+#> - Algeria's GDP growth is modest, approximately 2-3% as of early 2024.
-#> hydrocarbons, which constitute approximately 95% of its exports.
-#> - Key economic sectors include energy, agriculture, and services, with
-#> unemployment high at about 11-12%, particularly affecting youth.
+#> - Inflation rates are around 5-6%, with youth unemployment remaining high at
+#> 12-15%.
-#> - The country faces challenges such as fluctuating oil prices, inflation, and
+#> - The economy is primarily driven by hydrocarbons, agriculture, and
-#> ongoing efforts to diversify its economy amid social unrest and global economic
-#> pressures.
+#> manufacturing sectors.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE